Ending child poverty

 Over time, support for the child poverty agenda has moved beyond the party-political.
 In 2007, for example, David Cameron committed his party to addressing child poverty, stating ‘Ending child poverty is central to improving child well-being’.
 As a result of this cross-party consensus, the Child Poverty Act was passed in 2010, committing both current and future governments to take action to eliminate child poverty.

-And the momentum has gone beyond Westminster.
+And the momentum went beyond Westminster.
 In 2003, the End Child Poverty (ECP) Coalition brought together a wide range of non-governmental bodies all committed to eliminating child poverty by 2020.
 Throughout the country, civil society groups deliver services, mobilise their client groups and lobby decision makers, all with the aim of ending child poverty.